hurbcom/challenge-bravo/README_DETAILS.md

 make <command>-spec
 ```

-## Data flows design

-This template uses basically [ports and adapters architecture](http://www.dossier-andreas.net/software_architecture/ports_and_adapters.html) for application data flow.

 ## Intro in project source code

-There are few ways to run development steps as tests and compilations and for easier life of us this template contains support for a famous task runner called make.
+There are few ways to run steps as tests and compilations and for easier life of us this project contains support for a famous task runner called make.
 You can either take a look in step at [Makefile](https://github.com/guiferpa/challenge-bravo/blob/master/Makefile) of the project or just call `make help`.

+### Design for source code

+This project uses basically [ports and adapters architecture](http://www.dossier-andreas.net/software_architecture/ports_and_adapters.html) for code structure.

 ### Directories structure

-For directories and the organization of the source code this template uses basically segmentation for entity reponsabilities.
+For directories and the organization of the source code this project uses segmentation for entity reponsabilities.

 Let's look the directories:
 ```bash